-Age was estimated for 99 SBT in 2013/14 and the proportions-at-age were estimated using standard age-length-keys and by applying the method developed by Morton and Bravington (2003) (M&B method) to the combined age-length data and length frequency data obtained from sampling the catch.
+Age was estimated for 100 SBT from 2014/15 and the proportions-at-age were estimated using standard age-length-keys and by applying the method developed by Morton and Bravington (2003) (M&B method) to the combined age-length data and length frequency data obtained from the catch sampling program.
 Provided that the length frequency data are representative of fish caught in the surface fishery, and given our goal of estimating proportions at age in the catches (not in the population), the M&B estimator with "unknown growth" (see Methods) should be most accurate.
-The proportion at age estimates from this method suggest that in the 2013/14 season there was a higher proportion of age 2 fish (72%) and smaller proportion of age 3 fish (22%) in the catches than in any previous season.
-Moreover, the mean length of age 2-4 fish was estimated to be higher in 2013/14 than in past seasons, most notably for age 3.
+For the 2014/15 season, the proportion at age estimates from the M&B method with unknown growth are 73% age 2 and 20% age 3.
+These estimates are very similar to the 2013/14 season, but suggest a larger proportion of age 2 and smaller proportion of age 3 fish in the catches than in any of the previous seasons.